checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Declaration-Checking.md

-In order for an inferred bounds range with base `S`, lower offset `Sl`, and upper offset `Su` to imply a target bounds range with base `D`, lower offset `Dl`, and upper offset `du`, the following must be true:
+In order for an inferred bounds range with base `S`, lower offset `Sl`, and upper offset `Su` to imply a target bounds range with base `D`, lower offset `Dl`, and upper offset `Du`, the following must be true:
 1. `S == D`, and:
 2. `Sl <= Dl`, and:
 3. `Du <= Su`

 In other words, the target bounds range must be contained within the inferred bounds range.

-If the compiler can prove that inferred bounds imply target bounds, no compile- time errors or warnings are emitted.
+If the compiler can prove that inferred bounds imply target bounds, no compile-time errors or warnings are emitted.
 If the compiler can prove that inferred bounds do not imply target bounds, a compile-time error is emitted.
 If the compiler can neither prove nor disprove that inferred bounds imply target bounds, a compile-time warning is emitted.

 Examples of inferred bounds provably implying target bounds:
 ```